tollivne/ITFnd100-Mod07/README.md

-# ITFnd100-Mod07
+# Assignment 07
-Foundations of Python Programming:  Error Handling
+# Foundations of Python Programming
+## Working with Binary Files and Structured Error Handling